Pakistani insurgents attack a train carrying hundreds of people and take hostages

-QUETTA, Pakistan (AP) — Pakistani insurgents attacked a passenger train carrying several hundred people as it passed through a tunnel on Tuesday and claimed to have taken more than 100 hostages, though officials later said that at least 80 were rescued.
-The fate of the rest wasn't immediately known.
+QUETTA, Pakistan (AP) — Pakistani insurgents attacked a passenger train carrying several hundred people as it passed through a tunnel on Tuesday and claimed to have taken more than 100 hostages, though officials later said at least 104 were rescued.
+The fate of the other passengers wasn't immediately known.

-He said that a rescue operation was underway, but access wasn't easy because of the rugged, mountainous terrain.

-The separatist Baloch Liberation Army, which has waged a yearslong insurgency, claimed responsibility for the attack and said that it took more than 100 people as hostages, including security force members who were onboard.
-The group, which Pakistan and the United States have designated a terrorist organization, didn't respond to calls.
+The separatist Baloch Liberation Army, which has waged a yearslong insurgency, claimed responsibility and said the hostages included members of the security forces who had been on board.

+Pakistani officials did not confirm that security forces were captured.
+Trains in Balochistan typically have security personnel on board.

-Three security officials later told The Associated Press that troops rescued at least 80 passengers, including 26 women and 11 children, and 13 attackers had been killed.
-The officials spoke on condition of anonymity, because they weren't authorized to speak to the media.
+Three security officials told The Associated Press that troops rescued at least 104 passengers, including 31 women and 15 children, and 16 attackers had been killed.
+The officials spoke on condition of anonymity because they weren't authorized to speak to the media.

+President Asif Ali Zardari and Prime Minister Shehbaz Sharif in separate statements denounced the attack.

 Pakistani authorities and analysts estimate that the BLA has around 3,000 fighters.
-BLA regularly targets Pakistani security forces, but has also in the past attacked civilians and even Chinese nationals working on multibillion-dollar projects related to the China-Pakistan Economic Corridor, or CPEC.
+BLA regularly targets Pakistani security forces, but has also attacked civilians as well as Chinese nationals working on multibillion-dollar projects related to the China-Pakistan Economic Corridor, or CPEC.

-Pakistan hosts thousands of Chinese workers as part of Beijing's multibillion-dollar Belt and Road Initiative, which is building major infrastructure projects.

 BLA has enhanced its operational capability, and that “means that BLA has access to funding and weapons," according to Abdullah Khan, a senior defense analyst and managing director of the Islamabad-based Pakistan Institute for Conflict and Security Studies.